-My teaching at Wellesley includes a range of courses in the Environmental Studies Program.
+My teaching at Wellesley includes a range of courses in the Environmental Studies Department.
 I teach an introductory course focused on issues and concepts important to environmental studies which is organized around climate change.
-I teach two 200-level core courses: U.S. Environmental History considers the dynamic relationship between the environment and human history from the colonial period to present.
-Cultures of Environmentalism takes a comparative approach to environmentalism across history and cultures.
-And my U.S. Environmental Politics seminar examines the laws, stakeholders, and political and policy processes important to the federal environmental regulatory state through a series of contemporary case studies.
+I teach 200-level courses such as U.S. Environmental History and another course on The Future of Energy.
+I regularly teach two 300-level seminars: My U.S. Environmental Politics seminar examines the laws, stakeholders, and political and policy processes important to the federal environmental regulatory state through a series of contemporary case studies.
 My other 300-level seminar is a capstone course on public writing, during which students spend the semester reporting on environmental beats of their choosing.
 Their public writing can be seen here.

 At Wellesley, I've enjoyed working with students on research projects pertaining to public lands politics, public attention to climate change, and the role of batteries in a clean energy transition.
 In 2017-2018, my students and I supported Solarize Natick, a community-solar initiative that resulted in more than 150 new rooftop solar installations in Natick, Massachusetts.